DIY Pet Physical Exam Part 3 - Check Your Dog’s Neck, Chest, Breathing & Skin

 Any unusual noise heard while the dog is breathing could indicate a problem, especially if the noise is new for your pup.

-A big concern: a change in your dog’s bark can indicate disease processes such as laryngeal paralysis (a common condition in our older large breed dogs such as Labs) or the development of a tumor in the airway.
+A change in your dog’s bark is a big concern.
+It can indicate disease processes such as laryngeal paralysis (a common condition in our older large breed dogs such as Labs) or the development of a tumor in the airway.

 Wheezing during expiration can indicate conditions such as asthma or allergic airway disease.